Navigating Childhood Fears

 Pray.
 Speaking Scripture out over our fears is SO powerful!
 It helps us surrender our worries to God and let him carry our burdens for us.
 It's under the shelter of his wings where our kids will be the safest anyway, right?
 (Psalm 91:4).

 Sing.
 Our brains can’t do two things at the same time.
 (No joke.
 They can't.
 So stop "multi-tasking", mama!)
 Encourage your child to sing a favorite tune or worship song in the midst of panic and watch as they recenter!

 You should create your steps with your children.
 If they're involved in the process, they'll be more inclined to remember them.
 (And newsflash: these steps will help you too.
 I did them this morning!)

 Another thing I did when my kids were little and afraid of the dark was make “glow in the dark angels”. 👈 Click to watch!

 I found that telling them their angels were surrounding them was a bit abstract, but if they could "see" them, they felt comforted.
-This actually helped them look forward to turning off the lights at night, and they started praying bolder prayers.
+This actually helped my kids look forward to turning off the lights at night, which helped them pray bolder prayers.